VIAME/VIAME/docs/manuals/index.rst

 VIAME is a computer vision application designed for do-it-yourself artificial intelligence including object detection, object tracking, image mosaicing, stereo measurement, image/video search, image/video annotation, rapid model generation, and tools for the evaluation of different algorithms.
-Originally targetting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision library.
+Originally targeting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision library.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like